Back to: C Tutorials For Beginners and Professionals

-In this article, I am going to discuss the Pre-Processing Directives in C with Examples.
-Please read our previous article, where we discussed Functions in C. As part of this article, you will learn what is Pre-Processing in C, it’s type, and when and how to use Pre-Processing in C Program with examples.
+In this article, I am going to discuss the Pre-Processing Directives in C Language with Examples.
+Please read our previous article, where we discussed Functions in C. As part of this article, you will learn what is Pre-Processing in C, its type, and when and how to use Pre-Processing in C programs with examples.

 How many types of pre-processor detectives are there in the c programming language?

 In C programming language pre-processor directives are classifieds into 4 types, such as

 - Conditional compilation directives.
 Example: #if, #else, #endif, #ifdef, #ifndef, #undef, etc

 - Miscellaneous directives.
 Example: #pragma, #error, #line, etc

 How is the executable file created in the C programming language?